-The District has not designated the Bonds as "qualified tax-exempt obligations" for financial institutions.
+The Bonds are not designated as "qualified tax-exempt obligations" for financial institutions.

 CONTINUING DISCLOSURE OF INFORMATION

 In the Bond Order, the District has the following agreement for the benefit of the holders and beneficial owners of the Bonds.
 The District is required to observe the agreement for so long as it remains obligated to advance funds to pay the Bonds.
 Under the agreement, the District will be obligated to provide certain updated financial information and operating data annually, and timely notice of specified material events, to certain information to the Municipal Securities Rulemaking Board ("MSRB").
 The MSRB has established the Electronic Municipal Market Access ("EMMA") system.